dmetzler/nuxeo-dsl/README.md

 This is a toy project playing with [Chevrotain](https://github.com/SAP/chevrotain) to create a Nuxeo Domain Specific language.
 The idea is to create an interpreter that create Java descriptor thru Nashorm and an online editor with visual rendition of the domain model (UML style).

+A document could be defined like this:

+        document Department extends Document {
+           schemas {
+              common
+              resource
+              dublincore
+              //Inline declaration of a schema
+              department with prefix dpt { id long, name }
+           }

+           alias {
+              // Aliases are a way to provide an indirection to
+              // the physical property or to a query. created_at prop dc:created
+              modified_at prop dc:modified
+              allEmployee query "SELECT * FROM Employee WHERE emp:deptId = '$this.id'"
+           }
+        }

+Some advantages of this strategy:

+  * Simpler and clearer syntax to define the model
+  * With a parser, the syntax can be checked
+  * As it's JS it can be used server side or developer side.
+  * Can add new featrures like alias that could be useful for a GraphQL server
+  * ...

 # Licensing

 Most of the source code in the Nuxeo Platform is copyright Nuxeo and